IrisLiu-00/dndnotes/_notes/Campaign/Lore/Places/Avizallo/Avizallo.md

 **Macaw** (agriculture/land use): he.
 Gregarious, comedic.
 - Identity: Gandras Dol.
 Prominent saltwood cultivator.
-	- Has been making precariously narrow margins
-	- Owes debt to Giltstern - father squandered much of family funds, took out a loan to buy back saltwood groves
 - One of the more popular of the councilors, often makes public appearances.
 - Softer/more optimistic on Kevara, sometimes called a sellout
 - Corrupt.
 In charge of tax collection on agriculture, has been cutting taxes on his own groves
 	- Faking tax breaks for funds used to "revitalize saltwood groves" - in reality has not been expanding groves much.
 Has been trying to buy out Orin Skymark's lands as part of supposed revitalization
 	- Financials has been bad (parents squandered their wealth), has turned to corruption to keep up
-	- Owes money to Giltstern
+	- Owes debt to Giltstern - took out a loan to buy back saltwood groves

 **Kingfisher** (treasury/commerce): she.
 Distant, refined, calculating.
 Mildly french
 - Identity: Kristryn Eledeia.
 Married an Avizallo noble (Evran Eledeia) who she found out was the previous Kingfisher in order to assume the role from him.